 Packing light for a business trip also saves you time when it comes to dressing and making decisions while on your trip by having all of your choices made for you.

-When packing light it is important to make the most out of your carry-on luggage, so before you fly make sure that your usual luggage is the proper dimensions and weight as these things vary from airline to airline.
+When packing light, it is important to make the most out of your carry-on luggage.
+A helpful tip before you fly is to make sure that your usual luggage is the proper dimensions and weight as these things vary from airline to airline.